in-der-kothe/exactly-once-semantics/README.md

 ### The service

 The service will try to save the payment with the idempotence key.
-In this case this yields a certain exception - it will throw a duplicate exception.
+In case it already processed a request with this idempotence key, the implementation will throw an `AlreadyProcessedException`.

-The duplicate exception let the controller to send a **already reported http status code - 208**[^1].
-This will be treated by our http client (the python script as a success case).
+This exception let the controller send an **already reported http status code - 208**[^1].
+This will be treated by our http client (the Python script as a success case).

-In which case will the attempt to save led to that exception:

 ### The entity

 We configured the **idempotence-key field in the database as unique**.
-So the database will complain when we attemd to save the very same idempotence key.
+So the database will complain when we attempt to save a new entry with the very same idempotence key.

 ## The learnings

-Cooperative: client and service/server
+This works when client and server cooperate:
-- You have to make sure to **retry always with the very same idempotence key**
+ * The client must assure that to **retry always with the very same idempotence key**
-  - You should consider this when your automativ maybe three attemps fails consecutivly
+ * The client must retry until it succeeds.
+Before that it could just guess if the request was successful
+ * The server must deduplicate on that key

-- Tools like Kafka and other make most times something like this under the hood
+ * Tools like Kafka and others make most times something like this under the hood
-- **Exactly once delivery is impossible** but **exactly once semantic is achievable**
+ * **Exactly once delivery is impossible** but **exactly once semantic is achievable**
 - Do **never put effort in sending exactly once**.
 It is - mathematically proven - impossible
   - You have to cope with multiple messages.